Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Travelling to or from Scotland

-Non-essential travel between Scotland and the rest of the UK, and the wider Common Travel Area, remains restricted.
-This means it is illegal to enter or leave Scotland unless you have a reasonable excuse.
+Non-essential travel between Scotland and the Republic of Ireland remains restricted under Scottish law, but the restriction will be kept under review.
+Under the restrictions it is illegal to travel between Scotland and the Republic of Ireland unless you have a reasonable excuse.
 Travelling for a holiday is not a reasonable excuse.
-The guidance provides advice on reasonable excuses to travel to and from Scotland.
+See the Scottish Government guidance for more information.

 Travelling to or from Wales